HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection: Methodology

-Let $\mathcal{D}=\{(x_i,y_i)\}_{i=1}^N$ be the training corpus with labels non-hate and hate $y_i\in\mathcal{C}=\{0,1\}$.
-For each class $c\in\mathcal{C}$, let $\mathcal{D}_c$ denote the class-specific subset.
-Given the model with $L$ encoder/decoder layers with hidden size $d$, and an input sequence $x$ of $T(x)$ tokens, let $h^{(\ell)}(x)\in\mathbb{R}^d$ denote the hidden state at the sequence representation at layer $\ell$. for encoder models, the hidden state at the \texttt{[CLS]} classification-token position after encoder layer~$\ell$.
-For decoder-based models such as OPT and LLaMA, we use the hidden state corresponding to the last non-padding token.
+Let the model consist of $L$ transformer layers with hidden size $d$.
+For an input sequence $x$, we denote by $h^{(\ell)}(x) \in \mathbb{R}^{d}$ the sequence-level representation extracted at layer $\ell$.
+For encoder models such as BERT, we use the hidden state of the \texttt{[CLS]} token at layer $\ell$.
+For decoder-based models such as OPT and LLaMA, we use the hidden state of the last non-padding token.
 For each class $c\in\{0,1\}$ and layer $\ell$, we construct a class prototype by averaging the training representations of that class:

 At inference time, for a new input $x$, we measure its similarity $s^{(\ell)}(x)$ to both class prototypes at layer $\ell$ as:

 where both representations are $\ell_2$ normalized:

 Let $s^{(\ell)}_{(1)}\ge s^{(\ell)}_{(2)}$ be the largest and second-largest values among $\{s_c^{(\ell)}(x)\,:\,c\in\{0,1\}\}$.
 To enable early exiting during inference, we compute the \emph{margin} (the per-sample confidence gap) at each layer and stop the forward pass at the first layer where the difference between the largest and second-largest similarity scores satisfies: